 Tish Becker – Director of Financial Surveillance

-Tate Flott – Market Regulation
+Tate Flott – Chief of Market Regulation

 Nancy Strasburg – Director of Producer Licensing

 Nicole Boyd – Chief of Actuarial Services

 Julie Holmes – Director of Health and Life

 LeAnn Crow – Director of Consumer Assistance

 Heather Droge – Director of Property and Casualty